Banner

 Newspaper story about 1903 Iroquois Theater victims

 Two of four members in the Aldridge, Strawbridge and Young party perished at the 1903 Iroquois Theater fire in Chicago, and two escaped.
 The party was seated in the third-floor balcony during the Mr. Bluebeard performance.
-When a stage fire spread to the auditorium they joined six hundred victims in America's worst theater disaster.
+When a stage fire spread to the auditorium they joined nearly six hundred victims in America's worst theater disaster.

 The party consisted of mother and daughter, Mary and Mabel Strawbridge, Mary's neighbor, Lulu Aldridge, and Lulu's boarder, May Young.